-Equally active in classical and contemporary composed music as well as free improvisation, Milana Zarić combines orchestral and ensemble work with solo harp performance, connecting the classical idiom to contemporary sensibility and new technologies.
-Organizer as well as performer in collaborative projects, she aims to create new bridges and challenge the boundaries between the traditional roles of composer, performer and improviser.
+Versatile musician, active in classical, contemporary composed and freely improvised music, harpist Milana Zarić combines orchestral and ensemble work with solo performance, connecting the classical idiom to contemporary sensibility and new technologies.
+As curator and performer in collaborative projects, she aims to create new bridges and challenge boundaries between the traditional roles of composer, performer and improviser.

-Milana Zarić holds the position of principal harpist at the Belgrade Philharmonic Orchestra since 2005, performing regularly under top international conductors and soloists.
-The orchestra has recently toured the United States, (Carnegie Hall included), Switzerland, Germany, Sweden, Italy, Austria, Oman, Balkan and ex-Yugoslavian countries.
+Milana Zarić has been principal harpist at the Belgrade Philharmonic Orchestra since 2005, performing regularly under top international conductors and soloists.
+The orchestra has toured the United States, (Carnegie Hall included), Switzerland, Germany, Sweden, Italy, Austria, Oman, Balkan and ex-Yugoslavian countries.
 Milana has appeared as soloist with the BPO in Belgrade twice in 2014 and 2022, premiering works for Serbian audiences.

 From 2009 to 2011, Milana was doing research in contemporary music for harp and improvisation, at the Royal Conservatoire in The Hague.
-Upon her return to Belgrade, she formed, together with trumpet player Nenad Marković, a contemporary music collective and ensemble Studio6, which quickly became a prominent new music group receiving regular support from Ministry of Culture of Serbia as well as many other international foundations.
-Project highlights include a performance of Heiner Goebbels’ Songs of wars I have seen in Belgrade in 2013, conceptual project Intimate rituals, combining original music by Eastern European maverick composers Ernö Király and Horațiu Rădulescu, as well as the commission of an hour-long cycle of pieces by Richard Barrett.
+Upon her return to Belgrade, she co-founded a contemporary music collective and ensemble Studio6, which quickly became a prominent new music group receiving regular support from Ministry of Culture of Serbia as well as many other international foundations.
+Project highlights include a performance of Heiner Goebbels’ Songs of wars I have seen in Belgrade in 2013, conceptual project Intimate rituals, combining original music by Eastern European maverick composers Ernö Király and Horațiu Rădulescu, as well as electro acoustic work for 6 players in 6 parts close up, by Richard Barrett.
 Studio 6 has collaborated with composers, instrumentalists, sound artists, visual artists, improvisers Katalin Ladik, Jonas Kocher, Reinhold Friedl, Agusti Fernandez, Vinko Globokar, Ensembles proton and Phoenix Basel, and have recently toured the UK and Switzerland.

-Milana is also the principal harpist of No borders orchestra (NBO), young and upcoming symphony orchestra consisting of musicians from all the republics of ex-Yugoslavia.
-NBO’s debut CD has been released by Deutsche Grammophon in 2015.
+Milana is also the principal harpist of No borders orchestra (NBO), a symphony orchestra consisting of musicians from all the republics of ex-Yugoslavia.
+NBO’s debut CD Opening, has been released by Deutsche Grammophon in 2015.

-Apart from her involvment in contemporary composed music, she is an active free improviser, often in various groups or in a duet with Richard Barrett.
-Improvisers with whom she has worked with include Frances-Marie Uitti, Elisabeth Harnik, Biliana Vouchkova, Agusti Fernandez, Chris Cutler, Paul Pignon, Annie Gosfield, Butch Morris, Peter van Bergen, Yedo Gibson, Anne la Berge, Zsolt Sőrés.
-Her pioneering work for the improvised music scene in Serbia has also led her to found a collective for improvised music ImprovE2, which has been organizing regular monthly events in Belgrade since 2012, with over a hundred musicians and sound artists involved.
+Apart from her involvement in contemporary composed music, she is an active free improviser, often in various groups or in a duet with Richard Barrett.
+Improvisers with whom she has worked with include Frances-Marie Uitti, Elisabeth Harnik, Biliana Vouchkova, Agusti Fernandez, Chris Cutler, Paul Pignon, Annie Gosfield, Butch Morris, Rhodri Davies, Yedo Gibson, Anne la Berge, Zsolt Sőrés, Peter van Bergen, Peter Evans.
+She was one of the founders of Collective for improvised music ImprovE2, organisers of regular monthly events in Belgrade between 2012 and 2015, with over a hundred musicians and sound artists involved.
 Milana regularly collaborates with improvisers in projects throughout the Balkans.

-Festival appearances include Wien Modern, World Harp Congress in Cardiff, Culturescapes Basel, November Music, Den Bosch, Rotterdam Operadagen, BEAM festival, London, Music Biennale Zagreb, BEMUS, BITEF, Ring Ring and International review of composers in Belgrade, as well as the recent Richard Barrett@Spectrum festival in New York City, Audiograft festival, Oxford, Here festival, Sweden.
+Festival appearances include Wien Modern, World Harp Congress in Cardiff, Culturescapes Basel, November Music, Rotterdam Operadagen, Music Biennale Zagreb, BEMUS, BITEF, Ring Ring Festival and International review of composers in Belgrade, Richard Barrett@Spectrum festival in New York City, Audiograft festival, Oxford, Here festival, Sweden.

 Milana holds degrees from University of Arts in Belgrade (Bachelor studies in 2000); Trinity College of Music, London (Postgraduate Advanced Diploma in 2002, with Gabriella dall’Olio, Imogen Barford and Sioned Williams ); and Royal Conservatoire in The Hague, Netherlands with Ernestine Stoop (Master of music in 2011).